nathancarter/weblurch/doc/plan.md

         outermost = not soFar?
         soFar ?= new Match

 Mark that we've visited this subtree of the pattern and expression.
+If the substitution we're under breaks the match already, then give up.

-        soFar.visited pattern, expression
+        if not soFar.visited pattern, expression then return false

 Handle patterns of the form x[y=z] and x[y~z].